TrailerApp/Trailer-Public/privacy.md

  - all videos recorded in the app are stored on your local hard drive.
  - all videos that you record are available as preview in the `Record` inspector interface, and you can also delete them from there.
- - For recording a video from your iOS device, we ask for Camera permission (`NSCameraUsageDescription`), but this is a requirement that is mandated by Apple and that we cannot circumnvent.
+ - For recording a video from your iOS device, we ask for Camera permission (`NSCameraUsageDescription`), but this is a requirement that is mandated by Apple and that we cannot circumvent.